Q. What is a sensory-friendly plus performance?

 Q. Does Trinity Rep have any other programs for people with disabilities?

 A. Yes!
-Trinity Rep has a dedicated education program for people with autism spectrum disorders and other cognitive and physical disabilities called TRAIN (Trinity Rep Active Imagination Network).
+Trinity Rep has a dedicated education program for people with cognitive and physical disabilities called TRAIN (Trinity Rep Active Imagination Network).
 This program uses theater as a means for building confidence, establishing tools for communication, and making friends.
-TRAIN works with The Autism Project, Bradley Hospital, Sargent Rehabilitation Center, Bradley Schools and Seven Hills RI.
+TRAIN works with The Autism Project, Bradley Hospital, Sargent Rehabilitation Center, Bradley Schools, and Seven Hills RI.
 Learn more.

 For every Trinity Rep production, we also have accessible seating available and open captioned performances.
 Learn more.